Fleny113/EndpointMapper/README.md

 [^HttpMapMethods]: The values in `HttpMapMethods` are simply `const` strings, any `const` string can be used.
 The `HttpMapMethod` class is a convenience, as `HttpMethods` uses `static readonly` strings which are not allowed in attibutes.

-Any mapped method's properties can be edited without the provided attributes by overriding the virtual method `static void Configure(RouteHandlerBuilder builder, string route, string method)`: this grants access to the `RouteHandlerBuilder` returned by
+An endpoint's properties can be customized with ASP.NET attributes where available, and/or by overriding the virtual method `static void Configure(RouteHandlerBuilder builder, string route, string method)`.
-ASP.NET's mapping methods which can be used to customize the endpoint.
-The `route` and `method` parameters can be useful to distinguish multiple endpoints mapped in the same class.
+The `RouteHandlerBuilder` returned by ASP.NET's mapping methods is passed in as `builder`, allowing you to customize the endpoint further.
+The `route` and `method` parameters let you distinguish between multiple endpoints mapped within the same class.

-Any written method is mapped directly via ASP.NET's `MapGet`/`MapPost`/... so it can be used as if you were writing the function passed to it.
+The written method is mapped directly via ASP.NET's `MapGet`/`MapPost`/... so it can be used as if you were writing the function passed to it.
 As such, either `[AsRoute]`/`[AsBody]`/... or implicit mappings can be used.

 `Configure` is never called with methods mapped with the [method based mapping](#method-based).